runwayml/learn/docs/create/train-models.md

 * Create new images that are zoomed out and zoomed in.
 * Generate images from frames of your videos.
 * If you're comfortable with creative coding tools like [Processing](https://processing.org/) or [p5.js](https://p5js.org/) (there are many others, too!), can you automatically generate images?
-* If you're technically-inclined, there are also use tools for scraping (automatically extracting) images from websites.
+* If you're technically-inclined, there are also tools for scraping (automatically extracting) images from websites.

 *A model will learn all the visual features of the given dataset.
 If you create a dataset of dogs and some of them are upsidedown, then expect that your model might generate upsidedown dogs or dog-like creatures with a combination of both upsidedown and rightsideup characteristics.
 You may or may not want that.